xendk/drake/README.txt

 checked (these can be defined by having a $context variable in the drakefile), before checking the global context.

-Drush Drake sets the context @self to the name of the alias of the current site (if any).
+Drake sets the context @self to the name of the alias of the current site (if any).

 Contexts may also specify an format for the string, for example: